 As part of the application process, applicants will need to gather documentation for submission.
 Examples include copies of Social Security and Medicare cards, bank statements up to 60-months prior to application, proof of income, and copies of life insurance policies, property deeds, and pre-need burial contracts.
 Unfortunately, a common reason applications are held up is required documentation is missing or not submitted in a timely manner.

 To begin the process of applying for long-term care benefits via Florida’s Statewide Medicaid Managed Care Program, one must contact their area’s Aging and Disability Resource Center (ADRC) for an over-the-phone screening.
-Contact information for ADRC’s by location can be found here.
 Alternatively, one can call the Elder Helpline at 1-800-963-5337.
 The pre-screening will take approximately 45-60 minutes and determines one’s priority score and waitlist placement for program participation.

 When a participant slot becomes available, the applicant will be contacted and mailed Form 3008: Medicaid Certification for Medicaid Long-Term Care Services and Patient Transfer Form.
 This form must be filled out by one’s doctor and returned to the area’s ADRC.
 Upon return of this form, an in-person Comprehensive Assessment and Review for Long-Term Care Services (CARES) assessment will be completed.